GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 ### Federate Information

 Each federate has a core set of configuration information and metadata associated with it, which will either need to be set within your code or will be set based on defaults.
 When creating a new federate, only one piece of metadata is actually required, and that is the federate name, which must be unique within the federation.
 However, there are many other configuration options that can be set for the federate, including whether the federate can be interrupted between its native time steps, a minimum time step for its execution and the level to use when the federate logs information.
-Information on all of these configuration options, including default settings, can be found [here](../deprecated/FederateFlags.md).
+Information on all of these configuration options, including default settings, can be found in the [Configurations Options Reference](../../references/configuration_options_reference.md).

 ### Publications, Subscriptions and Endpoints